seibelj/iCryptoNode/README.md

 `sudo apt-get update`
 `sudo apt-get upgrade`

+Update raspberry pi and install kernel drivers:
+`sudo rpi-update`

 Run raspi-config to enable Wifi.
 You need to do this once to set a Wifi country, and later it can be changed from within iCryptoNode software:
 `sudo raspi-config`

+You must now reboot, which will close the SSH tunnel, and you'll have to SSH back in:
+`sudo reboot`

+Open port 22 for SSH:
+`sudo ufw allow 22`
+Enable UFW firewall:
+`sudo ufw enable`

 ### Install UCI